kvietmeier/Terraform/azure/testing/storage/README.md

 Code in this module is attempting to create Storage Accounts and add shares and blobs to them.

-I'm also expirementing with using "count" and "for_each" to explore the differences between maps and complex object lists.
+I'm also experimenting with using "count" and "for_each" to explore the differences between maps and complex object lists.

 #### Notes